-Over 720,000 visitors attended the widely publicized open house of the San Diego California Temple.
+Over 720,000 visitors attended the widely publicized open house for the San Diego California Temple.
 Tours of the temple were offered for six weeks.

 President Benson's ailing health did not allow him to preside at the dedication of the San Diego California Temple.

 President Gordon B. Hinckley was assigned to dedicate the temple in 23 sessions where 49,273 persons attended.